 - All Wilmington Eye personnel will be wearing PPE.
 In addition, our staff has also been instructed to eliminate handshakes and other forms of non-essential physical contact.

 - Multiple times throughout the day, our staff will be utilizing enhanced cleaning procedures and thoroughly wiping down all high-contact surfaces, countertops, instruments, and equipment.
 We have also increased the frequency of deep-cleaning in our offices.

 - To ensure everyone is practicing social distancing, we have eliminated waiting room chairs and placed floor markers in high-traffic areas.
 When in the building, we ask that all patients follow social distancing guidelines set by the CDC.

 Now That You Are Open, Will My Appointment Remain Unchanged?

 Due to social distancing rules, we are limiting the number of patients that we can see on any given day.
 While we do not anticipate any changes to upcoming appointments at this time, we will do our best to reach out in advance should a change to your appointment be necessary.
 If you are unsure of the status of your upcoming appointment, please give us a call at 910.763.3601 or send us a message on Facebook.

 What If I Am Not Feeling Well?

-If you have a scheduled, urgent appointment but are not feeling well, it is imperative that you give us a call prior to your appointment.
+If you have a scheduled appointment but are not feeling well, it is imperative that you give us a call prior to your appointment.
 The safety of our staff and patients is extremely important to us and we don’t want to expose them to danger.
 We can work with you to reschedule your appointment at a future time when you are feeling well.
-Please understand that we are working to do our part to stop the spread of COVID-19.

-If you are experiencing any of the following, please do not come to your scheduled, urgent appointment:
+If you are experiencing any of the following, please do not come to your scheduled appointment: